cloudposse/github-action-terraform-auto-context/README.md

 -->

-Github Action Terraform Auto-context compares the `context.tf` file in the calling repo against the most recent version published by Cloud Posse.
+This is a Github Action that will automatically update the `context.tf` file in the calling repo against the most recent version published by Cloud Posse.
+If a new version is detected, a Pull Request will be opened to update it.
 If the repo version is found to be out of date, a pull request is opened to update it.

 ---